 Primary branching plays an important role in determining the architectural framework of a bell pepper plant and its capacity to bear maximum number of fruits.
 Among different genotypes, 2022/Cap/Variety 5 (3.60) exhibited the maximum number of primary branches, followed closely by 2022/Cap/Variety 6 (3.20), 2022/Cap/Variety 3 (3.17) and 2022/Cap/Variety 7 (3.07) while the lowest number of branches was noted in Super Wonder (2.40) (table 1).
 Comparable patterns of genotypic variation in branching capacity were documented by Negi et al. (2018), who reported branching ranges of 2.6 - 3.8 branches per plant in different capsicum lines.

 Secondary branching contributes substantially to the formation of productive nodes in capsicum and the genotypes displayed noticeable diversity for this character.
 Golden Green (5.13) recorded the highest number of secondary branches, closely followed by 2022/Cap/Variety 1(5.00) and Super Wonder (5.00), with California Wonder (4.87) and 2022/Cap/Variety 7 (4.73) also performing at comparable levels.
 The lowest branching was seen in 2022/Cap/Variety 3 (3.47) and Pusa Capsicum - 1 (3.50), indicating relatively limited shoot multiplication.
 Genotypes such as Golden Green and Cap/var/1, which maintained a higher order of branching, appear inherently more efficient in generating auxiliary shoots, a trait often associated with stronger assimilate distribution.
-Earlier observations by Varsha et al., (2023) and Deep, (2025) also documented a similar range of 3.4 -6.2 secondary branches among promising capsicum lines.
+Earlier observations by (Varsha et al., (2023) and Deep, (2025)) also documented a similar range of 3.4 -6.2 secondary branches among promising capsicum lines.

 3.2.3 Days to 50% flowering and days to marketable maturity